Risk Management Overview & Scope

 - Categorize.
 Classify the information system and/or data it creates, stores, processes or transmits based on sensitivity and risk to individuals or the university if there is a breach or unauthorized disclosure.
 Consider both the Data Classification of the data itself, and whether or not systems meet the criteria of Mission Critical Systems & Applications.

 - Select.
-Choose a set of security controls based on the categorization of the systems and/or data.
+Choose a set of security controls to apply based on the categorization of the systems and/or data.
+Information Assurance (IA) has built controls from the NIST Risk Management Security Controls into the risk analysis (RECON) process.
+U-M units using RECON do not need to do this for themselves.

 - Assess.
-Use RECON, the U-M risk assessment process, or a similar approved process, to determine which controls should be applied to produce desired outcomes, and what needs remain to be addressed.
+Use RECON, the U-M risk assessment process, or a similar approved process, to assess the security of your system.
 Risk assessments are the primary tool that helps to determine security gaps or deficiencies that need to be addressed.
-All systems and applications classified as Restricted or High must be assessed by Information Assurance (IA) or an IA-approved professional.
+All systems and applications that store or process sensitive university data classified as Restricted or High must be assessed by IA or an IA-approved professional.

 - Implement.
 Apply the risk mitigation controls identified in the assessment.
 This may include following a formal Risk Treatment Plan.